MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 - ListPrice in DimProduct is the suggested selling price, while the UnitPrice in FactInternetSales and FactResellerSales is the actual price at which each unit was sold.
 For most use cases on revenue, the unit price should be used.
 - Rank top resellers by sales amount.

-If you copy this text into the Notes for the model textbox, the AI will refer to these instructions when it generates its SQL queries.
+If you copy this text into the Notes for the model textbox, the AI refers to these instructions when it generates its SQL queries.

 ## Provide examples